 The official theme of WorldPride 2025 is "The Fabric of Freedom."
 Join us in uplifting and amplifying the voices of youth around the world through the Youth Media Challenge.

-Submissions are published on the KQED Challenge Showcase and in OUR PRIDE's World Pride 2025 Shorts & Arts Fest, an official event of WorldPride 2025 in Washington, DC, and in support of EuroPride 2025 in Lisbon, Portugal, and in collaboration with local Pride organizations around the world.
+In addition, selected works are presented as part of OUR PRIDE’s World Pride 2025 Shorts & Arts Fest, an official event of WorldPride 2025 in Washington, DC.
+While KQED amplifies youth voices through its platform, OUR PRIDE curates and leads the festival programming in collaboration with local Pride and other organizations worldwide.

 Who can participate?

-Teen Challenge / Ages13 to 18
+Ages13 to 18

 The Teen Challenge is open to middle and high school age youth.
 Any youth leader or educator, from teachers to librarians to youth program leaders, can participate by creating an account.